mad4869/trip-wise-node/README.md

 # Trip Wise Node

-A REST API for Trip Wise app, developed using Node.js and Express.
+A REST API for Trip Wise app, built using Node.js and Express.